amasson42/syndya/docs/API v1.md

 `MATCHFINDER_LUASCRIPT` (String) Path to the lua script file that manage matchmaking (details at [[Matchmaking script]]).
 If none is given, this service won't run.
-`MATCHFINDER_TIMEINTERVAL` (Integer) Time in milliseconds between each call to the custom script with all searching players
+`MATCHFINDER_TIMEINTERVAL` (Integer) Time in milliseconds between each call to the custom script with all searching players `MATCHFINDER_RESETSTATE` (Bool) Fully destroy and re create the lua state between each matchmaking loops